YTread Logo

 ferrofluid

-The first thing is to add water to a vial and then pour a little of the liquid.
-Kerosene alone is much lighter than water, but with all the heavier magnetite it contains, it sinks to the bottom.
-Plus, with all the water around, the ferrofluid no longer sticks to the glass.
-With magnets, I can move it around and it becomes a cool little toy.
-Sealing the vial was also pretty easy, I just had to fill it to the max with water and then cap it.
-Now, I honestly have no idea why, but for some reason, it never stops being fun to play with.
+no longer adheres to the glass.
+With magnets, I can move it, and make this little toy great.
+Sealing the vial was also quite easy, and I just had to fill it with water and then put the lid.
+Now, honestly, I have no idea why, but for some reason, this never ceases to play with him.

-At this point, I've had this for at least a few weeks and I still find myself playing with it all the time.
-As a side note, I tried doing this with a couple different commercial ferrofluids and it never seemed to work.
-Just by smelling it, I could tell they were made from kerosene, but I think they also included a ton of additives, which ruined it.
-Also, as a second side note, with the ferrofluid in this video, I have decided to make five more of these little vials and give them away to viewers.
-I'll ship them anywhere in the world completely free of charge and I'll explain how everything will work at the end of the video.
+At this point, I have had this for at least a few weeks, and I am still playing with that all the time.
+As a note, I tried to do this with a couple of different commercial ferrofluids, and never seemed to work.
+Simply smell, I realized that they were based on kerosene, but I think they also included a lot of additives, which ruined it.
+In addition, as a second note apart, with the ferrofluid of this video, I have decided to make five of these small roads and give them to the spectators.
+I will send them to any part of the world totally free, and explain how all this will work at the end of the video.

-I thought it would be fun to scale it up, so I did the same with a larger bottle.
-However, when I did this, it was obvious that my liquid was not as good as other tests.
-While it still worked and looked good, the spikes weren't very good and I also noticed that there were a lot of bubbles trapped in it.
-This made it look a little thicker and not as soft as it should have been.
-However, for comparison, this was another bottle I made using that other batch that rose very well and you can see how clean it is.
+I thought it would be fun to climb it, so I did the same with a bigger bottle.
+However, when I did this, it was obvious that my fluid was not as good as some of the other races.
+While still worked and looked great, the beak was not very good, and I also noticed that there were many bubbles trapped in him.
+This made it seem a little thicker and not as soft as it should have been.
+However, in comparison, this was another bottle that I used that other lot that shot very well, and you can see how clean it is.

-It's much smoother without all those bubbles and also rises much stronger.
-I'm really not sure why this batch turned out to be so much bubblier, but it must have had something to do with the surfactant.
-However, the preparation for both was exactly the same, so I'm not really sure why there would be such a difference.
-Now, switching gears a bit, another interesting thing about ferrofluid is that it is commonly used as a lubricant because it is able to stick to things like magnets and create a liquid cushion.
-In this way, the magnet manages to remain completely separated from the surface and slide very easily.
+It is just softer without all those bubbles, and also shoots much more strongly.
+I am not really sure why this lot turned out to be much more bubbly, but it must have had something to do with the surfactant.
+However, the preparation for both was exactly the same, so I am not really sure why there would be so much difference.
+Now, changing the gears a bit, another interesting thing with Ferrofluid is that it is commonly used as a lubricant because it is able to stick to things like magnets and create a liquid cushion.
+With this, the magnet can remain completely separated from the surface and slide very easily.

-While I definitely think this is cool, what I found most fun was using it to make art.
-The ferrofluid cushion also allowed the magnet to glide effortlessly over the paper and as it moved it left a really small amount behind.
-The result of this was surprisingly smooth lines with extremely sharp and precise edges.
-Then, over the next 30 minutes, most of the kerosene evaporated and became even brighter.
-I've never been very good at drawing and what I did here was more or less random.
+While I definitely think this is great, what I found was more fun was to use it to make art.
+The Ferrofluid cushion also allowed the magnet to slide effortlessly on the paper, and as it moved, it left a really small amount.
+The result of this were some surprisingly smooth lines with extremely clear and precise edges.
+Then, for the next 30 minutes, most of the kerosene evaporated, and became even brighter.
+I have never been very good to draw, and what I did here was almost random.
 But for some reason, I thought these simple designs were strangely interesting.
-I also tried several times to do this with commercial ferrofluid, but it never seemed to work very well.
+I also tried sometimes doing this with the commercial ferrofluido, but it never seemed to work very well.

-It contains some other oily additives that make it take longer to dry and also tends to bleed through the paper.
-This means that the edges are not as sharp and the commercial fluid is also more diluted, so it does not look as black.
-To be fair, this was just a commercial fluid I tested this with and there might be another one that works.
-Honestly, I highly doubt it, because almost all commercial products contain other oils and additives.
+There are some other oily additives that make them take much more to dry, and it also tends to bleed on paper.
+This makes the edges not so acute and also the commercial liquid is more diluted, so it does not look so black.
+To be fair, this was just a commercial liquid with which I tried this, and there could be another one that works.
+However, honestly I doubt that, because almost all commercial things contain other oils and additives.
 It could be possible.
-Anyway, I think that's it for this project.
-I am very happy that we were finally able to produce ferrofluid and that in some ways it was even better than the commercial material, but there is still a lot of work to do.
+Anyway, I think that's all for this project.
+I am very happy to have finally been able to do Ferrofluid and that somehow, it was even better than commercial things, but there is still a lot of work to do.

-My next big goal is to try to make the process much more reproducible and also scale it up.
-I'm not sure when it will be published though, because for now, I'm done with ferrofluids.
-They are incredibly messy and almost everything ended up covered in oily iron.
-Also, I've been thinking about ferrofluids too often lately to the point where I literally see them when I close my eyes.
-It'll probably be a few months when I've forgotten how bad it is to work with and somehow convinced myself that it's an awesome idea to revisit.
-Anyway, with all that being said, now it's time for the giveaway.
+My next main objective is to try to make the process much more reproducible and also climb it.
+However, I am not sure when it would be published, because for the moment, I have finished with ferrofluids.
+They are incredibly messy and almost everything ended up covering themselves with oily iron.
+In addition, I have been thinking about the ferrofluids too often lately to the point where I have literally seen them when I close my eyes.
+It will probably be in something like several months when I have forgotten how bad it is to work and somehow I convinced myself that it is an incredible idea to visit again.

-Like I said before, I made five of these vials and will be giving them all away.
-Plus I ship them anywhere in the world totally free.
-For your chance to win, all you need to do is use the link in the description and then from there you can get an entry by doing a few different things.
-This, for example, can be as simple as visiting my YouTube pages or checking out my Instagram.
-While you're there, you can subscribe or follow us, but it's not necessary for the giveaway.
-I'll do a drawing for the winners in about a week and post the results here on YouTube and Twitter, and I'll personally email everyone who wins.
+Anyway, with everything that is said, now is the time of the draw.
+As I said before, I have done five of these roads and I will give them all free.
+I will also send them to any part of the world totally free.
+To have the opportunity to win, all you need to do is use the link in the description, and then, from there, you can get an entry doing some different things.
+This, for example, can be as simple as visiting my YouTube pages or checking my Instagram.
+As long as you are there, you can feel free to subscribe or continue, but it is not necessary for the draw.

 If you have any copyright issue, please Contact